Skip to content

 Added in version 1.7.31

 All subscribers run in the server service of DataFlux Func.
-After receiving a message from a subscription, tasks are generated based on the configuration and sent to the worker for execution.
+After receiving a message, the subscriber will generate a function execution task based on the configuration and send it to worker for execution.

 Subscribers support two subscription methods:

-1. Single subscription: Regardless of how many server replicas are running, the subscriber will only run in one server.
+1. Single Subscription: Regardless of how many server replicas are started, the subscriber will only run in one of the server instances.

-2. Multiple subscriptions: When multiple server replicas are enabled, the subscriber runs in each server.
+2. Multiple Subscriptions: When multiple server replicas are started, the subscriber will run in each server instance.

-For the Redis subscriber, since shared subscription processing is not supported, multi-subscription would result in duplicate message consumption, so currently only single subscription is supported.
+For Redis subscribers, since shared subscription processing is not supported, multiple subscriptions will only lead to duplicate message consumption.
+Therefore, only single subscription is currently supported.

 For MQTT and Kafka subscribers, you can choose between single or multiple subscriptions.

-For details about services included in DataFlux Func and enabling multiple server replicas, please refer to Deployment and Maintenance / Architecture, Scaling, and Resource Limitation
+For information about the services included in DataFlux Func and starting multiple server replicas, please refer to Deployment and Maintenance / Architecture, Scaling, and Resource Limiting.

 7. Improving Subscription Processing Speed